chatnoir-eu/chatnoir-resiliparse/fastwarc-grpc/README.md

 RUSTDOCFLAGS="-D warnings" cargo doc -p fastwarc-grpc --no-deps
 ```

-The WARC fixtures under `tests/data/` are unmodified copies from the
+The tests use the existing WARC fixtures from this repository, including the
-chatnoir-resiliparse test corpus, so parity assertions run against the same
-inputs the library itself is tested with.
-The one addition is
-`warcfile.warc.zst`, a zstd re-compression of `warcfile.warc` covering the
-zstd autodetection path (the upstream corpus has no plain zstd archive).
+zstd archive in `fastwarc-rs/tests/fixtures`.